 The first wines produced in that place were the "Moscatel Extra, or Quitapenas", the "Montes" and the "Málaga Lágrima" accompanying the delicious rabbit with rice, giving fame throughout the province to this centenary house in its early years.

 In 1940 his sons Francisco, José and Maximino Suárez Tijeras took over the reins of the company, starting the wine bottling and the liquor and liquor factory; opening numerous taverns all over Malaga, driven by the tourist boom of the following years.

 All this development forced the expansion of the production, storage and aging capacity of wines.
 And it was also at this time that Bodegas Quitapenas became a member of the Regulating Council of the Malaga Denomination of Origin.

-Today the wineries have adapted to the new technologies and needs of today's markets, facts that have triggered the expansion to new foreign markets and the move, at the end of 2004, to the new facilities located on the road to Guadalmar, 12; leaving with nostalgia that place with tradition and history, but not without taking care of those exquisite Malaga wines.
+Today, Bodegas Quitapenas have adapted to the new technologies and needs of current markets, facts that have triggered the expansion to new foreign markets and the transfer, at the end of 2004, to the new facilities located on the Guadalmar highway, 12 , within the capital of Malaga, and being the only winery currently within the municipality of Malaga; nostalgically leaving that place with character and history, but not without neglecting those exquisite Malaga wines.